Agent Skills: Conventional Comments

 Anti-patterns

-suggestion! (security): User input should not be directly embedded in SQL.
+issue(security)!: User input embedded directly in SQL.

 Use prepared statements to prevent SQL injection.